-Course work equivalent to the generalist year of the MSSW program that has been completed in another accredited graduate social work program can be accepted toward degree requirements if the student is admitted.
-Transferred course work must correspond to UTK MSSW course work, meet all UT requirements, and be approved by the MSSW Program Director of the respective campus by completion of the appropriate approval of transfer hours form.
+If approved, course work equivalent to the first year of the M.S.S.W. program, completed in another accredited graduate social work program, can be accepted toward degree requirements if the student is admitted.
+Applicants must meet UTK graduate admission requirements as well as those of the College of Social Work.